petrpleshachkov/hazelcast/docs/design/sql/11-sorting.md

 As we mentioned in our goals section, we plan to execute sorting statements only if there is an index supporting it.
 An on-heap indexes are based on the `ConcurrentSkipListMap` that supports both ascending and descending ordering out of the box.
-The `ConcurrentSkipListMap#descendingMap` returns a reverse order view of the index entries so that sorting of the results in the descending comes directly from the index.
+The `ConcurrentSkipListMap#descendingMap` returns a reverse order view of the index entries so that sorting of the results in the descending order comes directly from the index.

-That is not the case for HD (off-heap) index that doesn't support descending navigation over the leaf B+tree nodes.
+That is not the case for HD (off-heap) index that doesn't support descending navigation over the B+tree's leaf nodes.
-The reason why the descending ordering was not supported in 4.1 is a complex navigation rules in the B+tree that require top to down and left to right navigational directions.
-Navigating from the right leaf  B+tree nodes to the right ones requires extra care to avoid potential deadlock.
+A reason why the descending ordering was not supported in 4.1 is a complex navigation rules in the B+tree that require top to down and left to right navigational directions.
+Navigating from the right to the leaf B+tree node requires an extra care to avoid potential deadlocks.

 The B+tree leaf nodes are connected as a bi-directional list.
 The main idea how to avoid a deadlock navigating from the right leaf node to the left one is to introduce a `tryReadLock` method in the `LockManager`.
-Always use the `tryReadLock` following the `back` link and if it doesn't succeed, relase all locks, instantly lock the required left B+tree node (to avoid busy wait loop), and restart the navigation operation from the B+tree root node.
+Always use the `tryReadLock` following the `back` link and if it doesn't succeed, release all locks, instantly lock the required left B+tree node (to avoid busy wait loop), and restart the navigation operation from the B+tree root node.